Next: The SQP algorithm

 .

-We will assume in this chapter that is positive definite.
+We will assume in this chapter that

 There is thus only one solution.
 We will first see how to handle